London Underground Station Seat

 Duplicate layer Noiseware Pro and a little sharpening.

 Second duplicate layer with mask to apply extra sharpening and contrast with low amount and high radius using Unsharp mask (Clarity Effect) The settings were 26 amount and 26 radius.
 A layer mask was used to exclude this effect from some highlights.

 Heal and clone tools used for tidy up.

 Below are the Before and After images.
 First the original.
 Then the tonemapped image and then the final result.

 For licences and prints see London Underground Station Seat

-Keywords: London underground, London underground, alpha, architecture, arquitectura, blue, blue, center, centre, cites, cities, city, cityscape, color, colors, colours, england, hdr, image, life, light, light trail, london, londra, londres, man, metro, metropolis, motion blur, municipality, people, person, pictures, platform, red, sigma, sony, sony alpha, spectacular, tonemapped, tonemapping, topaz, trail, train, transport, transport, travel, travel, tube, tube station, tube train, uk, uk, underground, underground station, urban
+Keywords: alpha, architecture, arquitectura, blue, center, centre, cites, cities, city, cityscape, color, colors, colours, england, hdr, image, life, light, light trail, london, London underground, londra, londres, man, metro, metropolis, motion blur, municipality, people, person, pictures, platform, red, sigma, sony, sony alpha, spectacular, tonemapped, tonemapping, topaz, trail, train, transport, travel, tube, tube station, tube train, uk, underground, underground station, urban

 My latest eBook

 See my Photos on flickr here Edwin Jones Flickr